-There are some events where a marine mammal is caught but which was clearly not killed as part of that specific fishing event.
+There are some events where a marine mammal comes aboard but which was clearly not killed as part of that specific fishing event.
 For example, a very decomposed marine mammal or a skull with no flesh and signs of extensive weathering appears in the catch, it was clearly not killed in that fishing event (e.g. tow or set).
 In this case, while the event is technically recorded as a dead marine mammal capture, the death is not related to that specific fishing event.
-We added a new field Dead before being caught to try and address this issue as these events should not be attributed to the fishery as a mortality event.
+We added a new field "Dead before being caught" to try and address this issue as these events should not be attributed to the fishery as a mortality event.
 We recommend that a similar field is added to the observer reporting forms to distinguish between a marine mammal capture which was clearly dead before being caught vs a marine mammal that was likely killed in that fishery event.

-In 2015/16, there were two events where a FUR and SEA were caught in a trawl but the observer noted in both events that the marine mammals were decomposing or smelt like it was decomposing.
-Examination of the photos from these events confirmed that both these captures appeared to be from decomposing individuals and that they were highly unlikely to have been killed in these fishery events.
-Details of these two events have not been reported here due to privacy issues but details are available from DOC upon request.
+In 2016/17, there were four events where a FUR, WHU, HSL and PIW were caught in trawls, but the observer noted in both events that the marine mammals were decomposing or smelt like it was decomposing.
+Examination of the photos from these events confirmed that all these captures appeared to be from decomposing individuals and that they were highly unlikely to have been killed in these fishery events.
+Details of these four events have not been reported here due to privacy issues but details are available from DOC upon request.